Travel Advice

 Tipping

 There is no tradition of tipping in Japan.
-No Japanese expects or will solicit tips.
+No Japanese person expects nor will solicit tips.

 Featured Tours